 In 2012, Crunchyroll announced a new streaming app for Game Boy.
 The originalGame Boy.

-In later years Wizard had fake April Fools reports that Paul Dini and Alex Ross were producing a graphic novel starring Zan and Jayna, the Wonder Twins from Superfriends, and that Steve Niles, creator of 30 Days of Night, was producing a horror comic staring cereal mascots Franken Berry, Boo Berry and Count Chocula.
+In later years Wizard had fake April Fools reports that Paul Dini and Alex Ross were producing a graphic novel starring Zan and Jayna, the Wonder Twins from Superfriends, and that Steve Niles, creator of Thirty Days Of Night, was producing a horror comic staring cereal mascots Franken Berry, Boo Berry and Count Chocula.

 In 2009, the big news on the comics blogsphere was Johns again, now working on Vibe: Rebirth with Ethan Van Scriver.
 At last, one of the most iconic characters in the DC stable is brought back to glory!